 It may be so that you’re inclined to use a lot of reverb all the time, but we would like to advise against it.
 As with pretty much all things in life, you have to use it sparingly and with restraint.

 Let’s emphasize on the restraint part.
 Although reverb can work wonders for the atmosphere and fullness of your record, it can also destroy your mix if used incorrectly.
 If you were to use too much or excessive reverb times, it will clog up your mix.
 The individual sounds will not sound as clear as before or even get drowned out entirely.
 Instead, screw up the level of reverb until you think it’s good and then tone it down a few notches.
-That’s a great rule of thumb to go by if you’re not sure of how much reverb you should use.
+That’s a great rule of thumb to go.
 Less is more.

 In the end, the right use (and right amount) of reverb can glue your mix together and add that much-needed depth.